microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

 Say `weather` to your bot.
 It will ask for a zipcode.

 Now say `help`.
-It'll provide the global help respons.
+It'll provide the global help response.

 Now, say `cancel` - notice, the bot doesn't resume the weather dialog.
 Instead, it confirms the cancelation, and waits for your next message.